The Evolution of Community Care of North Carolina

 North Carolina Foundation for Advanced Health Programs, Inc.

-The Foundation is a non-profit organization established in 1982 to facilitate the development of public-private programs that improve access to efficient and high-quality care for North Carolina’s low-income and underserved populations.
-Since its inception, the Foundation has served as an important catalyst, promoting public and private state and local development efforts.
-Much of CCNC’s piloting and testing has been sponsored by the Foundation, with support from other organizations and foundations.
+The Bernstein Foundation (now called the Foundation for Health Leadership and Innovation) is a non-profit organization established in 1982 to facilitate the development of public-private programs that improve access to efficient and high-quality care for North Carolina’s low-income and underserved populations.
+Since its inception, the Foundation has served as an important catalyst for positive change, promoting public and private state and local development efforts.
+Much of CCNC’s piloting and testing has been sponsored by the Foundation.

 Kate B. Reynolds Health Care Trust